kkrull/marmot/man/pandoc/marmot-init.1.md

 # DESCRIPTION

-Initialize a blank meta repo in the configured directory, if none is already present.
+Initialize a blank Meta Repo in the configured directory, if none is already present.

 # OPTIONS